thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 == Todo-list ==
 1. Add a "copy/paste" feature that magically converts the HTML code in Wordpress shortcode
 1. Add a widget feature to add directly your Amazon Widgets in any sidebar of your blog
-1. Add support for i18n
+1. Add support for all Amazon Partners programs
 1. Support for these widgets:
- * Context link
  * Slideshow
  * Products cloud
  * My favourites
  * Wishlist
  * etc.
-1. Earning a lot of money thanks to this widget ;-)
+1. Makes you earning a lot of money thanks to this widget ;-)